-- Group elects to offer a Consumer-Directed Health Plan (CDHP), the employer shall make all employer contributions to the HSA pursuant to the terms and conditions of a Cafeteria Plan.
+- 6. Health Savings Account (HSA) Contributions.
+To the extent that the Participating Group elects to offer a Consumer-Directed Health Plan (CDHP), the employer shall make all employer contributions to the HSA pursuant to the terms and conditions of a Cafeteria Plan.
 The Medical Trust sponsors and maintains a Cafeteria Plan specifically designed to help satisfy the non-discrimination rules for HSA contributions, called The Episcopal Church Medical Trust Flexible Benefits Plan for HSA Contributions.
 As applicable, employers are set up automatically to use this plan, without any action by the employer necessary, unless the employer elects to use its own Cafeteria Plan (in which case, the employer hereby represents and warrants that its Cafeteria Plan satisfies, and at all times during which the Participating Group Agreement is in effect will continue to satisfy, the requirements of Section 125 of the Internal Revenue Code). - 7.
 Use and Disclosure of Data.
 The Participating Group hereby consents to the use or disclosure by the Medical Trust of any data or other information generated in connection with the Plan (e.g., employee census data, the Participating Group's health plan selections, etc.) for purposes of plan design or administration or for any other purpose that is consistent with the Church Pension Group's Privacy Policy available at cpg.org. - 8.
 Other Obligations.
-The responsibilities of the Participating Group include, but are not limited to, the following: - Selecting Plans to be offered to its parishes and/or participating entities.
+The responsibilities of the Participating Group include, but are not limited to, the following: - Selecting Plans to be offered to its parishes and/or other Related Entities.
 The Participating Group may choose from the various Plans available under the EHP and SEE Plan, if eligible.
-If a Participating Group chooses to offer both Anthem BCBS and Cigna plans to their eligible Employees, they must offer the equivalent plan from each vendor.
-For instance, a Participating Group may offer the Anthem BCBS PPO 90 and the Cigna OAP PPO 90, but may not only offer the Anthem BCBS PPO 90 and the Cigna OAP PPO 70.
+If a Participating Group chooses to offer both plans using the Anthem BCBS network and using the Cigna network to their eligible Employees, they must offer the equivalent plan using each network.
+For instance, a Participating Group may offer the Anthem BCBS PPO 90 and the Cigna OAP PPO 90, but it may not only offer the Anthem BCBS PPO 90 and the Cigna OAP PPO 70.
+The Participating Group is also responsible for ensuring that its Related Entities comply with this requirement.
 The Participating Group may change the Plan(s) it offers during the annual renewal period and may be required to change the Plans it offers if the Medical Trust eliminates Plans previously offered by the Participating Group.
-The Participating Group may not make mid-year changes to the Plan(s) it offers, with the exception of adding the Small Employer Exception (SEE) Plan and the Standalone EAP Plan.
+The Participating Group may not make mid-year changes to the Plan(s) it offers, with the exception of adding the Small Employer Exception (SEE) Plan and/or the Standalone EAP Plan.